Gin people: Culture

 Gin people like antiphonal songs which are melodious and lyrical.
 Their traditional instruments include the two-stringed fiddle, flute, drum, gong and the single-stringed fiddle, a unique musical instrument of the ethnic group.
 Folk stories and legends abound.
 Their favorite dances feature lanterns, fancy colored sticks, embroidery and dragons.

 Gin costume is simple and practical.
-Traditionally, women wear tight-fitting, collarless short blouses buttoned in front plus a diamond-shaped top apron and broad black or brown trousers.
+Traditionally, women wear tight-fitting, collarless short blouses buttoned in front, similar to what is worn in the south of Vietnam, as well as broad black or brown trousers.
 When going out, they would put on a light colored gown with narrow sleeves.
-They also like earrings.
 Men wear long jackets reaching down to the knees and girdles.
-Now most people dress themselves like their Han neighbors though a few elderly women retain their tradition and a few young women coil their hair and dye their teeth black.
+Now, most people dress themselves like their Han neighbors, though a few elderly women retain their tradition and a few young women coil their hair and dye their teeth black.

 Many Gin are believers of Buddhism or Taoism, with a few followers of Catholicism.
-They also celebrate the Lunar New Year, the Pure Brightness Festival, the Dragon Boat Festival, and the Mid-Autumn Festival like the Han.
+The biggest festival of the Gin people is the Ha Festival, and has been recognized as a national intangible cultural heritage of China.

-Fish sauce is a favorite condiment of the Gin people for cooking, and a cake prepared with glutinous rice mixed with sesame is a great delicacy for them.
+Fish sauce is a favorite condiment of the Gin for cooking, and a cake prepared with glutinous rice mixed with sesame is a great delicacy for them.

-There used to be some taboos, such as stepping over a fishing net placed on the beach.